BlackDex/rust-musl/README.md

 It has several pre-build C/C++ libraries to either speedup the compile time of the Rust project or make it possible to build a project at all like Diesel with MySQL.

 These container images are based upon Ubuntu 22.04 and use GCC v11.2.0 to build both the toolchains and the libraries.<br>
-Depending if the MUSL target is 32bit or 64bit it is using MUSL v1.1.24 or v1.2.3.
-This because changes to `time_t`.
+Depending if the Rust version and if MUSL target is 32bit or 64bit it is using MUSL v1.1.24 or v1.2.3.
+This because changes to `time_t`.<br>
+All versions of Rust v1.71.0 or higher will all be build with MUSL v1.2.3 since all targets now support this version.

 The following libraries are pre-build and marked as `STATIC` already via `ENV` variables so that the Rust Crates know there are static libraries available already.
 * ZLib (`v1.2.13`)
 * OpenSSL v1.1 (`v1.1.1u`) and OpenSSL v3.0 (`v3.0.9`)
-* cURL (`v8.1.2`)
+* cURL (`v8.2.0`)
 * PostgreSQL lib (`v11.20`)
 * SQLite (`v3.42.0`)
 * MariaDB Connector/C (`v3.3.5`) (MySQL Compatible)